hbctraining/bioinformatics_online/notes/Greg_Wilson-RStudio_03192020.md

 * Over the class period, introduce new technologies, e.g. Zoom first, then later google doc, poll everywhere?

-* Flipped classrooms - record videos first.
+* Flipped classrooms are well suited for this setup